 Medicare Part B costs: key takeaways

-- The Social Security COLA was large enough to cover the full cost of the Part B increase for almost all enrollees.
+- The Social Security COLA is large enough to cover the full cost of the Part B increase for almost all enrollees.

-- The high-income threshold (where premiums start to be higher based on income) increased to $87,000 for a single person.
+- The high-income threshold (where premiums increase based on income) grew to $88,000 for a single person for 2021.

 Q: How much does Medicare Part B cost the insured?